ocinpp/image-point-of-interest/README.md

-# Photo Points of Interest
+# Image Points of Interest